ML4LitS/OTAR3088/Entity-Extraction-Modular-pipeline/README.md

 WordB    O

 ```
-## Information for Hugging Face pipeline
+## Information for HuggingFace pipeline

 The current huggingface finetunning wrapper supports loading data in `txt/conll` or `csv/tsv formats`. `csv/tsv` files are assumed to be in one of two structures: